 For Example: You ran a test on a landing page, but your hypothesis failed.
 While the change you made did not achieve your desired click-through rate in general, you learned that Android visitors, as compared to other visitor segments like iOS visitors and desktop visitors, had a better experience overall.
 In many cases, test results cannot be viewed simply as a success or failure and must be analyzed closely, especially by segment.

-For eCommerce stores with higher levels of traffic, split testing should be a regular day-to-day activity.
+For eCommerce stores with higher levels of traffic, split testing should be a regular day-to-day activity, and it can be especially useful in preparation for peak retail season.
 A basis point here and there across multiple KPIs can make a substantial difference over the course of a year.